ClementPinard/depth-dataset-builder/README.md

  - [COLMAP](https://colmap.github.io/) (version : master)
  - [PDrAW from AnafiSDK](https://developer.parrot.com/docs/pdraw/) (version : master)

-Apart from CUDA, which you need to install by yourself, you can use the help script `install_dependencies.sh` to install them on ubuntu 20.04.

 For PDrAW, there should be a `native-wrapper.sh` file that you to keep a track of.
 It's usually in `groundsdk/out/pdraw-linux/staging/native-wrapper.sh`(see [here](https://developer.parrot.com/docs/pdraw/installation.html))